The latest numbers on COVID-19 in Canada for Monday, Jan. 18, 2021

 There have been 2,979,663 tests completed.

-There were zero new cases Sunday.
-The rate of active cases is 117.42 per 100,000 people.
-Over the past seven days, there have been a total of 2,440 new cases.
-The seven-day rolling average of new cases is 349.
+There were 301 new cases Monday.
+The rate of active cases is 112.65 per 100,000 people.
+Over the past seven days, there have been a total of 3,340 new cases.
+The seven-day rolling average of new cases is 477.

-There were zero new reported deaths Sunday.
-Over the past seven days there have been a total of 42 new reported deaths.
-The seven-day rolling average of new reported deaths is six.
-The seven-day rolling average of the death rate is 0.12 per 100,000 people.
-The overall death rate is 20.65 per 100,000 people.
+There were five new reported deaths Monday.
+Over the past seven days there have been a total of 68 new reported deaths.
+The seven-day rolling average of new reported deaths is 10.
+The seven-day rolling average of the death rate is 0.19 per 100,000 people.
+The overall death rate is 21.26 per 100,000 people.

 There have been 1,021,911 tests completed.

-There were zero new cases Sunday.
-The rate of active cases is 4.9 per 100,000 people.
+There were zero new cases Monday from 19 completed tests, for a positivity rate of 0.0 per cent.
 Over the past seven days, there have been a total of zero new cases.
 The seven-day rolling average of new cases is zero.

 There have been no deaths reported over the past week.
 The overall death rate is 2.45 per 100,000 people.